Proxy server: Bypassing filters and censorship

 If the destination server filters content based on the origin of the request, the use of a proxy can circumvent this filter.
 For example, a server using IP-based geolocation to restrict its service to a certain country can be accessed using a proxy located in that country to access the service.

 Web proxies are the most common means of bypassing government censorship, although no more than 3% of Internet users use any circumvention tools.
 Some proxy service providers allow businesses access to their proxy network for rerouting traffic for business intelligence purposes.

 In some cases, users can circumvent proxies that filter using blacklists by using services designed to proxy information from a non-blacklisted location.

 Many organizations block access to popular websites such as Facebook.
 Users can use proxy servers to circumvent this security.
 However, by connecting to proxy servers, they might be opening themselves up to danger by passing sensitive information such as personal photos and passwords through the proxy server.
-This image illustrates a common example: schools blocking websites to students.
+This image illustrates a common example: schools blocking websites for students.

 Logging and eavesdropping

-Proxies can be installed in order to eavesdrop upon the data-flow between client machines and the web.
-All content sent or accessed – including passwords submitted and cookies used – can be captured and analyzed by the proxy operator.
+Proxies can be installed to eavesdrop upon the data-flow between client machines and the web.
+All content sent or accessed, including passwords submitted and cookies used, can be captured and analyzed by the proxy operator.
 For this reason, passwords to online services (such as webmail and banking) should always be exchanged over a cryptographically secured connection, such as SSL.

-By chaining the proxies which do not reveal data about the original requester, it is possible to obfuscate activities from the eyes of the user's destination.
+By chaining the proxies that do not reveal data about the original requester, it is possible to obfuscate activities from the eyes of the user's destination.
 However, more traces will be left on the intermediate hops, which could be used or offered up to trace the user's activities.
 If the policies and administrators of these other proxies are unknown, the user may fall victim to a false sense of security just because those details are out of sight and mind.

-In what is more of an inconvenience than a risk, proxy users may find themselves being blocked from certain Web sites, as numerous forums and Web sites block IP addresses from proxies known to have spammed or trolled the site.
+In what is more of an inconvenience than a risk, proxy users may find themselves being blocked from certain websites, as numerous forums and websites block IP addresses from proxies known to have spammed or trolled the site.
 Proxy bouncing can be used to maintain privacy.